MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/desktop-to-uwp-root.md

 ## Distribute

-You can distribute your app by publishing it to one of our Windows Stores or by sideloading it onto other systems.
+You can distribute your app by publishing it the Windows Store or by sideloading it onto other systems.

 See [Distribute a packaged desktop app (Desktop Bridge)](desktop-to-uwp-distribute.md).